-- 8.1.3.1 Transformers installed in compartments, in modules, or in rooms that contain fuel cell power systems shall be the dry type. - 8.1.3.2 All transformers shall be installed in accordance with NFPA 70, National Electrical Code. - 8.1.3.3 Oil-filled transformers that have at least 1892 L (500 gal) capacity shall be protected by one of the following: - (1) A minimum spatial separation of 7.6 m (25 ft) between each transformer containment area and other structures - (2) A 2-hour-rated fire barrier between adjacent noncombustible or limited combustible structures, transformers, or switchgear that extend 30.5 cm (1 ft) above the transformer or structure and 61 cm (2 ft) beyond the sides - (3) An automatic deluge water spray system designed in accordance with NFPA 15, Standard for Water Spray Fixed Systems for Fire Protection, to provide a minimum density of 10.2 L/min·m2 (0.25 gpm/ft2) over all surfaces of the transformer - 8.1.4 Control Rooms and Distributed Integrated Controls Equipment.
-If a separate room or building is provided for a fuel cell power system's monitoring and control, the room or building shall be constructed in accordance with the appropriate building code and shall comply with NFPA 101, Life Safety Code.
+- 8.1.3.1 Transformers installed in compartments, in modules, or in rooms that contain fuel cell power systems shall be the dry type. - 8.1.3.2 All transformers shall be installed in accordance with NFPA 70.

+- 8.1.3.3 Oil-filled transformers that have at least 1892 L (500 gal) capacity shall be protected by one of the following: - (1) A minimum spatial separation of 7.6 m (25 ft) between each transformer containment area and other structures - (2) A 2-hour-rated fire barrier between adjacent noncombustible or limited combustible structures, transformers, or switchgear that extend 30.5 cm (1 ft) above the transformer or structure and 61 cm (2 ft) beyond the sides - (3) An automatic deluge water spray system designed in accordance with NFPA 15 to provide a minimum density of 10.2 L/min·m2 (0.25 gpm/ft2) over all surfaces of the transformer - 8.1.3.4 Transformers filled with a listed less flammable liquid that also bear a certification from a listing agency shall be permitted to be installed at least 1.5 m (5 ft) from noncombustible walls and 3.0 m (10 ft) from doors, fire escapes, and windows, provided installation is also in accordance with the listing agency requirements. - 8.1.4 Control Rooms and Distributed Integrated Controls Equipment.
+If a separate room or building is provided for a fuel cell power system's monitoring and control, the room or building shall be constructed in accordance with the appropriate building code and shall comply with NFPA 101.